DLTcollab/sse2neon/README.md

 * [MMseqs2](https://github.com/soedinglab/MMseqs2) (Many-against-Many sequence searching) is a software suite to search and cluster huge protein and nucleotide sequence sets.
 * [OBS Studio](https://github.com/obsproject/obs-studio) is software designed for capturing, compositing, encoding, recording, and streaming video content, efficiently.
 * [OpenXRay](https://github.com/OpenXRay/xray-16) is an improved version of the X-Ray engine, used in world famous S.T.A.L.K.E.R. game series by GSC Game World.
+* [PlutoSDR Firmware](https://github.com/seanstone/plutosdr-fw) is the customized firmware for the [PlutoSDR](https://wiki.analog.com/university/tools/pluto) that can be used to introduce fundamentals of Software Defined Radio (SDR) or Radio Frequency (RF) or Communications as advanced topics in electrical engineering in a self or instructor lead setting.
 * [Pygame](https://www.pygame.org) is cross-platform and designed to make it easy to write multimedia software, such as games, in Python.
 * [srsLTE](https://github.com/srsLTE/srsLTE) is an open source SDR LTE software suite.
 * [Surge](https://github.com/surge-synthesizer/surge) is an open source digital synthesizer.